techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_08/Exercise_08.md

 1. Either drag & drop the images you have already downloaded as a zip file ([RetrainImages.zip](files/RetrainImages.zip)) in the prerequisites section onto the icon or press the icon to open a file select dialog.
 Choose for example the *SAP\_WDF19.jpg* image
 	![](images/36.png)

 1. You will see a result with three columns.
 The first one is the Image Classification pointing to the API Business Hub, the second one is the Product Image Classification service pointing to the API Business Hub and the third is the Image Classification service pointing to the ML Service Endpoint in SAP Cloud Foundry using your pretrained and deployed model
 	![](images/37.png)

+	>NOTE: Scores shown here could be different from yours

-1. Congratutaltions!
+1. Congratulations!
 You have successfully tested your retrain service.

 ## Summary